giantjeaks/PokeRock-Pushing-GAME/README.md

-Run by javac TestBox.java and jabva TestBox
+Run by javac TestBox.java and java TestBox